jhpyle/docassemble/demo.md

 comment: |
   Sometimes you will use vocabulary that the user may or may not know.
-  Instead of interrupting the flow of your questions to define every term, you can define certain vocabulary words, and docassemble will turn them into hyperlinks wherever they appear.
+  Instead of interrupting the flow of your questions to define every term, you can define certain vocabulary words, and the Steward will turn them into hyperlinks wherever they appear.
 When the user clicks on the hyperlink, a popup appears with the word's definition.
 ---